Stefano-Previti/Diffusion_Based_Generative_Refiner/README.md

 ![Screenshot 2024-08-20 004501](https://github.com/user-attachments/assets/417fde5e-24cc-4806-883a-28995ba59391)

+⚓ The dataset are for clean and noisy tasks, in both case it corresponds to 28 speakers talking for about 5-6 seconds in different noisy eniviroments (for the noisy case) or in a completely silence room(for the clean case).The test set is instead composed by only 2 speakers.

+The choiche here is to extract 1/4 of the dataset for the limitation of the RAM in colab enviroment,then preprocess every audio dividing them in segment of 16384 samples with a resampling at 16 kHz for a total of 2892 segment for the training and 206 for the test.
+For the diffusion model there is another step of the preprocessing consisting in STFT tranformation that has as result a 2 channel tensor (one for the real part and the other one for the imaginary part) with the size [2,256,256].

 ## SE Module: SEGAN

 The **SEGAN** (Speech Enhancement Generative Adversarial Network) architecture is model designed for speech enhancement tasks, particularly to reduce noise in audio signals.
 It uses a generative adversarial network (GAN) framework, where a generator network aims to produce clean, enhanced speech from noisy input, and a discriminator network attempts to distinguish between the enhanced speech and the original clean speech.
 Through this **adversarial training**, the SEGAN model effectively learns to improve the quality of noisy speech, making it sound more natural and intelligible.